pollywoggles/OneOnOneAnim/README.md

 Dependency management of all javascript files is handled with [require.js](http://requirejs.org/docs/api.html)

 [Knockoutjs](http://knockoutjs.com/) was used for the MVVM library.
 It is just one MV* library among any good options.
-A great comparison between various MVVM libraries can be viewed in the [ToDo page](http://todomvc.com/).
+A great comparison between various MV* libraries can be viewed in the [ToDo page](http://todomvc.com/).

 ##Index.html